Chart Color Schemes

 Crestwood displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-Crestwood's dwelling structures, as per the latest Census, consisted of 45.7% houses and 54.3% other dwellings (semi-detached, apartments, 'other' dwellings), contrasting with Non-Metro NSW's 74.5% houses and 25.5% other dwellings.
-Home ownership in Crestwood stood at 23.4%, with mortgaged dwellings at 34.2% and rented ones at 42.4%.
-The median monthly mortgage repayment was $1,733, significantly lower than Non-Metro NSW's average of $2,167.
-Weekly rent in Crestwood was recorded at $320, compared to Non-Metro NSW's $355.
-Nationally, Crestwood's median monthly mortgage repayment of $1,733 is lower than the Australian average of $1,863, and weekly rents of $320 are substantially below the national figure of $375.
+Crestwood's dwelling structures, as per the latest Census, consisted of 45.7% houses and 54.3% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Non-Metro NSW had 74.5% houses and 25.5% other dwellings.
+Home ownership in Crestwood was at 23.4%, with mortgaged dwellings at 34.2% and rented ones at 42.4%.
+The median monthly mortgage repayment was $1,733, below Non-Metro NSW's average of $2,167.
+The median weekly rent figure in Crestwood was $320, compared to Non-Metro NSW's $355.
+Nationally, Crestwood's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing